TomConlin/Semantic_Exchange_Format/README.md

-We can not know all of the leaf/data node values in advance, but we can and must externally predefine, label and type every internal node and edge.
+We can not know all of the leaf/data node values in advance, but we can and must know, externally predefine, label and type every internal node and edge.

 Directed rooted trees can also be seen as unordered lists of unordered lists.